-31. Related parties
+32. Related parties

 In the normal course of business, the Group enters into various transactions with enterprises and key management personnel which falls within the definition of related parties as defined in IAS 24.
 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Group, directly or indirectly, including any director, executive or otherwise, of the Group.
+Other related parties includes balances due to/from entities under common control of either major shareholders or key management personnel.
 The related party transactions are executed at the terms agreed between the parties, which in the opinion of the management are not significantly different from those that could have been obtained from third parties.
 At the reporting date, such significant balances include: